 \begin{lemma} For $1\le t\le T$, it holds that

-where $\kappa:=\lceil a_{i_0}/a_1\rceil$. \end{lemma}
+where $L:= \max_{i\in[n]}(r_n/a_n-r_i/a_i)a_i$. \end{lemma}

-From Lemma \ref{lem:there_is_gap1}, by taking expectation over $\W^T$ we can obtain that
+From Lemma \ref{lem:there_is_gap1_general}, by taking expectation over $\W^T$ we can obtain that

-\eqref{eq:bound_difference} serves as simple but quite powerful inequalities to obtain both regret lower bounds and upper bounds.
-We detail them separately as follows.
+\eqref{eq:bound_difference_general} serves as simple but quite powerful inequalities to obtain both regret lower bounds and upper bounds.
 The first inequality gives guidance to regret lower bounds.
 It suggests that the performance of a policy $\pi$ is intrinsically imposed by its ability to circumvent the probability of \textit{either wrong accept or wrong reject}. \begin{itemize} \item Theorem \ref{thm:continuous-lower} is proved by showing that there is an intrinsic trade-off between wrong accept and wrong reject --- if we reduce the probability of wrong accept (reject), then the probability of wrong reject (accept) inevitably increases.
-We basically show that given $a^{(t)}$ realized as a high cost arrival, the sum of the two probabilities is essentially $\Omega(1)$.
+We show that given $a^{(t)}$ realized as a high cost arrival, the sum of the two probabilities is essentially $\Omega(1)$.
 Since the probability of a high cost arrival is $1/\sqrt{T}$, the expected regret is at least $\Omega(\sqrt{T})$.

-\item Proposition \ref{prop:canonical-bad} is proved by showing that any one of the listed canonical resolving heuristics, once reduced to a greedy policy, incurs a nontrivial probability of wrong accept.
-This again highlights the observation that canonical resolving heuristics tend to over accept arrivals.
+\item Proposition \ref{prop:canonical-bad} is proved by showing that any one of the listed canonical re-solving heuristics, once reduced to a greedy policy, incurs a nontrivial probability of wrong accept.
+This again highlights the observation that canonical re-solving heuristics tend to over accept arrivals.
 Specifically, \eqref{eq:canonical-sqrt} is proved by constructing an instance with the $\DLP$ optimal solution being degenerate and showing that the probability of wrong accept decays slowly at a $\Omega(1/\sqrt{t})$ rate. \eqref{eq:canonical-linear} is proved by constructing an instance with the $\DLP$ optimal solution being non-degenerate and showing that such probability is $\Omega(1)$, thus causing a linear regret. \end{itemize}